appvia/mock-oidc-user-server/README.md

 A mock user server providing OpenID Connect (OIDC) flows for development and testing.

 Uses the excellent [node-oidc-provider](https://github.com/panva/node-oidc-provider), which comes with dev interactions/flows out of the box (OIDC compliant).
 Any username and password combination is permitted for logging in, making this very useful for development and CI.

+Using implicit grant flow with "id_token token" request type, and returns a {sub:id, name:id} in the id_token and user_info endpoints.

 ## Usage